nice-game-hints/night-of-the-rabbit/04-mw-magician/017-third-portal/010-find-portal.md

 That must be it.
 You should chase it away from the fields?

 # How?
 You have the new spell, right?
+You get it from [the second portal](../015-second-portal/index.md).

-# I have
+# I have it
 Use the Greengrow spell on the light.

 # It's a...